florianfesti/boxes/CONTRIBUTING.rst

 your immediate needs.
 That's fine.
 But nevertheless it is often worth doing things the right way and be able to submit your changes upstream.
 For one to give something back to the community.
-But also for purly selfish reasons like getting the code maintained.
+But also for purely selfish reasons like getting the code maintained.
 Also Boxes.py is designed to make doing things properly the easy way.

 Here are some guidelines that make this easier.
 Depending on what you